keshavsingh0753/SQL_Pizza_Sales_Project/README.md

 # SQL_Pizza_Sales_Project

 Basic:

-Retrieve the total number of orders placed.
+1. Retrieve the total number of orders placed.
-Calculate the total revenue generated from pizza sales.
+2.Calculate the total revenue generated from pizza sales.

 Identify the highest-priced pizza.
 Identify the most common pizza size ordered.
 List the top 5 most ordered pizza types along with their quantities.